Lymkwi/tuilade/README.md

 Options:
-  -s, --silent   If enabled, will hide empty sections at best -n, --no-swallows  If enabled, will hide swallows -h, --help     Print help
+  -s, --silent   If enabled, will hide empty sections at best -n, --no-swallows  If enabled, will hide swallows -e, --expand-from <EXPAND_FROM>  Expand tree from a given level [default: workspace] [possible values: root, output, workspace, dock-area, con, floating-con]
+  -p, --print-parents              Show the parents in the tree -h, --help     Print help
   -V, --version  Print version
 ```